litestar-org/advanced-alchemy/CONTRIBUTING.rst

 2. Clone your fork locally with git
 3. `Set up the environment <#setting-up-the-environment>`_
 4. Make your changes
-5. (Optional) Run ``pre-commit run --all-files`` to run linters and formatters.
-This step is optional and will be executed automatically by git before you make a commit, but you may want to run it manually in order to apply fixes
+5. Run ``male lint`` to run linters and formatters.
+This step is optional and will be executed automatically by git before you make a commit, but you may want to run it manually in order to apply fixes   automatically by git before you make a commit, but you may want to run it manually in order to apply fixes
 6. Commit your changes to git
 7. Push the changes to your fork
 8. Open a `pull request <https://docs.github.com/en/pull-requests>`_.
 Give the pull request a descriptive title